adap/flower/examples/custom-mods/README.md

 For W&B, you will need to login on the [website](wandb.ai).

-For Tensorboard, you will need to run the following command in your terminal:
+For TensorBoard, you will need to run the following command in your terminal:

 ```sh
 tensorboard --logdir <LOG_DIR>